 Bulbs don’t seem to get enough credit.
-They’re easy to plant, easy to care for, and you’ll be able to enjoy their colorful bloom year after year.
+They’re easy to plant, easy to care for, and their colorful blooms can be enjoyed year after year.
 So why don’t more of us take advantage of them?
 If you’re looking to spruce up an entryway, patio, or sunroom, look no further than with a bulb container garden.
 And if you’ve never planted bulbs (or anything else for that matter), don’t worry — we’ve covered everything from buying to planting.

 Nope, it’s not the thing you stick into a light socket.
 In botany, a bulb is a circular stem with fleshy leaves for a base.
 The bulb of a plant stores food and its organs during winter dormancy, which is what allows the flower to bloom every year.

 The quality and longevity of your flowers depend on the types of bulbs you get.
 You want to find bulbs that are plump and firm.
 Soft, squishy bulbs or ones that have mold on them have started to decay and won’t produce beautiful flowers (or really anything for that matter).
-You also want to pick the largest of the bunch because that means it will sprout the most flowers.
-We here at 1-800-Flowers know just how exciting it is to care for your flowers and watch them grow — that’s why many of our bulbs ship right to your door, rooted and sprouted!
+You also want to pick the largest of the bunch because those are the ones that will sprout the most flowers.
+We here at 1-800-Flowers.com know just how exciting it is to care for your flowers and watch them grow — that’s why many of our bulbs ship right to your door, rooted and sprouted!

 You never want your bulbs to spend much time above ground, so the minute they arrive, plant them in soil.
-The best time to plant them is when the ground is cool and evening temperatures range between 40 and 50 degrees Fahrenheit (aka, now)!
+The best time to plant them is when the ground is cool and evening temperatures range between 40 and 50° F (aka, now)!

 Finding the right depth to plant your bulbs can be tricky.
 A good rule of thumb is to dig a hole about two or three times deeper than the height of the bulb.
-So if the bulb is three inches tall, dig a hole about six to nine inches deep.
+So, if the bulb is 3 inches tall, dig a hole about 6–9 inches deep.

 Because bulbs are planted deep in the ground, they tend to do best in well-drained soil (soil that lets water travel through it quickly and evenly).

-If you get bulbs that have a tip or pointed end on one side, that’s the end that should be popping out of the ground.
-If your bulb is more circular, the end with roots growing is the side you place into the ground.
+If you get bulbs that have a tip or pointed end on one side, plant them so that that end is the one popping out of the ground.
+If your bulb is more circular, the end with roots growing is the side you place in the ground.

 Despite their different appearance, bulbs act just like seeds — which means they need plenty of water to lay down roots and grow.
-Ideally, you should be watering your bulbs every other day.
+Ideally, you should water your bulbs every other day.